ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 players[obj.id].inRace = false
 ```

-At this point, the player is now marked as not in the race.
+This point, the player is now marked as not in the race.
 This prevents the overlap handler from triggering again.

 ```lua linenums="1"
 local finalTime = players[obj.id].finishTime - players[obj.id].startTime